Ryan Johansen on Ryan Kesler: 'I don’t know how you cheer for a guy like that'

 ANAHEIM, Calif. – Nashville Predators center Ryan Johansen had some choice words for Anaheim Ducks center Ryan Kesler after the Ducks beat the Predators 5-3 in Game 2 of the Western Conference Final.

-Johansen was asked if Kesler had “gone over the line” in their match-up and clearly peeved Johansen ripped Kesler.
+Johansen was asked if Kesler had “gone over the line” in their match-up and a clearly peeved Johansen ripped Kesler.

 [Follow Puck Daddy on social media: Twitter | Instagram | Facebook | Tumblr]

 “I mean he just blows my mind.
-I mean watching – I don’t know what’s going through his head out there but like his family and his friends watching him play?
-I don’t know how you cheer for a guy like that,” Johansen said.
+I mean watching – I don’t know what’s going through his head out there but like his family and his friends watching him play, I don’t know how you cheer for a guy like that,” Johansen said.
 “It just doesn’t make sense how he plays the game, so I’m just trying to go out there and play hockey and it sucks when you gotta pull a stick out of your groin every shift.”

-Kesler is known as one of the best two-way center in the NHL, but a guy who can rough up his opponents to get an advantage.
+Kesler is known as one of the best two-way centers in the NHL, but he also sometimes tries to rough up his opponents to gain an advantage.

 #NHLDucks' Ryan Kesler delivers a vicious elbow to the head of Ryan Johansen.
 These two have been going at it all game. #Preds #NSHvsANA pic.twitter.com/65ZaGk7STM